ranchordo/ranchordo/README.md

 ### Hi there 👋

 My name is Ray and I write random things.
 Sometimes, if they're actually interesting, I'll put 'em on GitHub.
-Lately I have been looking towards game design without a pre-made engine (and other computer graphics-y stuff), and I have some pretty epic projects (unlike Boson-LWJGL, the total failure) in the pipeline.
-So stay tuned!<br><br>
+Lately I have been looking towards game development and computer graphics without a pre-made engine (and other computer graphics-y stuff).
+My main project right now is [Lepton](https://github.com/ranchordo/lepton), and I'm currently putting it to the test in some interesting ways.<br><br>

 You can contact me via the following:
 - Email: <a href="mailto:ranchordo@gmail.com">ranchordo@gmail.com</a>